jiixyj/libebur128/README.md

 of -23 LU).

-All scanners support loudness range measurement with the command line option "-r".
+All scanners support loudness range measurement with the command line option "-l".

-Use the options "-s" and "-m" to print short-term (3s) or momentary (0.4s) loudness information to stdout.
+Use the options "-s", "-m" or "-i" to print short-term (3s), momentary (0.4s) or integrated loudness information to stdout.
 For example:

     r128-sndfile -m 0.1 foo.wav

 to print the momentary loudness of foo.wav to stdout every 0.1s.

-For examples how to use the library, see ebur128.h, minimal-example.c, sndfile-example.c, mpg123-example, mpcdec-example.c and ffmpeg-example.c.